opsspb/yt-transcriber/README.md

 ## What's new

 - **Speaker renamer helper**: `python -m yt_diarizer.speaker_namer diarized_transcript_....txt` now walks you through renaming `SPEAKER_XX` entries to real names.
 The tool previews sample lines for each speaker, accepts names in any alphabet, and transliterates them to ASCII-friendly uppercase identifiers before writing new `NAMED_...` `.txt`/`.json` outputs side-by-side with the originals.
+- **Apple Silicon Whisper-only mode**: pass `--mps-convert` (or set `YT_DIARIZER_MPS_CONVERT=1`) to use the MPS backend on Macs.
+This path skips diarization and runs the standard Whisper CLI for faster transcript-only output when you just need timestamps and text.

 ### Speaker renamer helper examples